jasonmb626/mySetups/LinuxDev/Fedora_40_KDE_Setup.md

 #### Reboot

 This is a good time to reboot so all the changes get sourced properly.

+#### Reboot follow-up

+Workspaces should have taken effect now

+Configure Pager to show icons and desktop numbers

+Start Alacritty w/ Meta+Return or from Dashboard

+You should be prompted for sudo password as it's trying to install some stuff.

 #### (Optional) Set the Konsole Settings